 Second, witness Kerin's testimony established that in large measure the costs were reasonable and prudent.
 In light of the evidentiary presumptions and shifting burden of production and persuasion, and based on the Commission's assessment of the credibility of the witnesses opining on the facts and policy considerations at issue, the Commission relies heavily on his testimony.
 The testimony of other Company witnesses, including witness Wells, will be discussed in greater detail in the sections of this order dealing with the Public Staff's specific disallowance recommendations.
 Witness Kerin's testimony was credible, demonstrated command of the subject matter (he testified, after all, that he had "lived" with that "company-specific subject matter every day for the past four years" (Tr.
 Vol. 24, p.
-92), and the Commission determined in the 2018 DEP Rate Order, p.
+92), and the Commission determined in the 2018 DEP Rate Order that he has "lived' this project since its inception," (2018 DEP Rate Order, p.
 187), and the Commission concludes that his conclusions were not dislodged after being subjected to vigorous cross-examination.